tomtom-international/commisery/README.md

 The latter goal usually requires your commit messages to answer these questions:
 * What: a short summary of _what_ you changed in the subject line.
 * Why: what the intended outcome of the change is (arguably the _most_ important piece of information that should go into a message).
-* How: if multiple, widely varying, options for achieving your goal where available, you also want to explain _why_ you chose for the used implementation strategy.
+* How: if multiple, widely varying, options for achieving your goal were available, you also want to explain _why_ you chose the used implementation strategy.
     - Note that you should not explain how your change achieves your goal in your commit message.
       That should be obvious from the code itself.
       If you cannot achieve that clarity with the used programming language, use comments within the code instead.
     - The commit message is primarily the place for documenting the _why_.

-Unfortunately checking whether these last questions get answered is also the most difficult to do automatically.
+Unfortunately, checking whether these last questions get answered is also the most difficult to do automatically.
 As a result this tool only checks for a few common errors other than syntax errors:
 1. Usage of Jira ticket numbers in the subject line.
-    - Because the subject line is expensive real estate every character should be most efficiently used to convey meaning to Humans.
+    - Because the subject line is expensive real estate every character should be most efficiently used to convey meaning to humans.
     - Jira ticket numbers are not equal to the tickets themselves and thus convey very little information.
       These ticket numbers should go in message footers where tools can still extract them for automatic linking.
 2. Using non-imperative verb forms (adds, added or adding instead of add) in the subject line.
     - These other forms convey no more meaning but use extra precious characters.
 3. Referring to review comments that cannot be found anywhere in the commit history itself.
-    - Commit messages should be self contained.
+    - Commit messages should be self-contained.
-      Only mentioning that a commit is created in response to a review comment, without mentioning the reasing of that comment is clearly not self contained.
+      Only mentioning that a commit is created in response to a review comment, without mentioning the reasoning of that comment is clearly not self-contained.
-    - Whenever your workflow permits it prefer amending the original commit (or using `--fixup`) instead.
+    - Whenever your workflow permits it, prefer amending the original commit (or using `--fixup`) instead.
     - If your workflow doesn't permit that, or it seems suboptimal in a given context, describe what, why and how you are changing (as mentioned before).

 ## Installation